coneybeare/UALogger/README.md

 #### Recent Console Log Collecting

-One of the more useful features of `UALogger` is to grab the recent log entries from the console.
+One of the more useful features of `UALogger` is to grab the recent log entries.
 To do this, simply call:

-    [UALogger applicationLog];
+    [UALogger logArrayAsString];

 It can be useful to automatically append to support emails that originate from within your app.

-    NSString *log = [UALogger applicationLog];
+    NSString *log = [UALogger logArrayAsString];
     NSData *data = [log dataUsingEncoding:NSUTF8StringEncoding];
     [mailComposeViewController addAttachmentData:data mimeType:@"text/plain" fileName:@"ApplicationLog.txt"];

-The `applicationLog` method is synchronous and can take while, so there is also an asynchronous block based method with an onComplete callback:
+To keep your record of logs continuous through crashes and force quits, call the following from AppDelegate.m in `-applicationWillTerminate:`

-    [UALogger getApplicationLog:^(NSArray *logs){
+    [UALogger saveLogArray];
-        for (NSString *log in logs) {
-            // Do something awesome"
-        }
-    }];

-Remember that it only finds entries that were written to the console log, so if you don't have logging enabled, it will not return any lines.
-It is able to check the entire console log, but is not able to look at previous logs once the file's have been turned over.
-For normal usage you can usually grab a day or so of log entries.
+**Important:** Remember that the log array will only contain entries that were written when logging was enabled, so if you don't have logging enabled, it will not contain anything.

 ## Example Project
 Check out the example project to see how to use UALogger, how to setup a toggle switch to turn on/off logging in the wild, and how to attach the application log to an email.